inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 **The whole analysis runs in milliseconds.** We cache the borders in Redis so we don't recalculate them for every single metric value.
 The cache expires after 1 hour, ensuring the algorithm adapts to changing patterns.

+## But... is it correct?

+Amazing, right?!
+It just works perfectly.

+...
+I really practiced saying this convincingly, but I can't.

+The funniest thing about this whole project is that **there is no way to tell how correct the end result is**.
+On the one hand, you look at the borders and they look pretty good.
+But the longer you look, the easier it is to see fault in the results... maybe it's not good enough, maybe it could be better... let me just tweak the parameters again...

+This is somewhat unusual in business IT.
+It's common in research, but much less so in app making and web page making and server script making.
+Usually, we can judge how close to the real solution we are.
+Usually, we know what could make the code better.
+But here...
+I don't know.

+This is A solution.
+That's all I can say about it.

 ## Real world examples of results

 Here are some examples from real production data showing how the pipeline handles different patterns.